MehdiLouzar/IndustriaV4/README.md

 The frontend map now uses OpenStreetMap tiles, so no access token is required.

-This starts PostgreSQL, the API backend on port 8080 and the front-end on port 3000.
+This starts PostgreSQL, Keycloak, the API backend on port 8080 and the front-end on port 3000.
 The front-end is built with `NEXT_PUBLIC_API_URL=http://localhost:8080` so your browser can reach the API directly on the host.
 When using Docker, the frontend server accesses the backend via `API_INTERNAL_URL=http://backend:8080`.